Environmental Science

 Soil Evaluation (NRES 279)

-Apply fundamental knowledge to the description of soils in the field.
-Application of techniques employed in writing descriptions of soil morphology.
+Learn fundamental knowledge of the description of soils in the field.
+Apply the techniques employed in writing descriptions of soil morphology.

 Climate and Society (NRES 452)

-Explore how climate impacts human and natural systems while developing critical perspectives on building climate resilience in diverse, global socio-economic and ecological systems.
+Explore how climate impacts human and natural systems while developing critical perspectives on building climate resilience in diverse socio-economic and ecological systems.

 Huskers Do Big Things